-When Mazda started to reboot their lineup of cars, the phrase “KODO: Soul of Motion” has always been mentioned with the introduction of each all-new models.
+When Mazda started to reboot their lineup of cars, the phrase “KODO: Soul of Motion” has always been mentioned with the introduction of each ‘all-new’ model.
 But what exactly does that mean?
 Here’s an explanation.

-KODO: Soul of Motion is the design language that Mazda used to create their new attractive lineup.
+KODO: Soul of Motion is the design language that Mazda used to create their new attractive lineup, such as the all-new CX-5.
 It was the brainchild of Ikuo Maeda, who wanted a brand-led design perspective for the whole company.
 He started a philosophical approach that mixed Japanese culture, the essence of being an artist, and the dynamic beauty of life.

 However, the core of KODO: Soul of Motion design roots back to Maeda’s portraiture of the instantaneous motion of a creature.